martin-lukas/cswiktionary2rdf-search/README.md

 that show the usefulness of such resource.

 1. A search engine of word forms for the Czech Wiktionary
+   - finds all Wiktionary pages containing the word, and if the word is an inflected form, it provides its properties as well
    - https://martin-lukas.github.io/cswiktionary2rdf-tools/search.html

 2. SPARQL endpoint for the RDF dataset